 How you organize your time can have a major effect on how much money you bring in.
 But what should you do when you have a project that you want to work on that won’t pay you very much?

-There are going to be many points during your career when people want you to work for them, but they want you to work for less than your standard rate or just generally less than you deserve.
+There are going to be many points during your career when people want you to work for them but for less than your standard rate or just generally less than you deserve.
 When this happens you have a couple of options.

 Before we get into those, though, let me just remind you that this decision is completely your own.
-In some instances, you may have clients that try to pressure you to work for them at this lower rate or, conversely, you might worry that you’re devaluing yourself by working for a lower rate.
-The important thing to remember is that the decision is yours and whatever that decision is is fine.
+In some instances, you may have clients that try to pressure you to work for them at this lower rate.
+Or, conversely, you might worry that you’re devaluing yourself by working for a lower rate.
+The important thing to remember is that the decision is yours.
 No one has any right to judge you for your decision.
+(Read more about why we think copywriting discounts don’t work here.)

 Okay, on to the other considerations.
-The first question to ask yourself when you’re faced with a project that pays less than you’d like is whether or not you can actually afford to take it.
-If this project is going to take up a ton of your time but not pay nearly what you need to earn, you may figure out that you simply can’t take it.
+The first question to ask yourself when you’re faced with a project that pays less than you’d like is whether or not you can afford to take it.
+If this project will take up a ton of your time but not pay nearly what you need to earn, you may figure out that you simply can’t take it.
 In that case, your decision is pretty simple.

 However, if it’s a project you think you’ll really enjoy working on, take it.
 Throughout your career, there will be plenty of projects you’ll work on that aren’t fun but that pay well.
 And you’ll take them and you’ll write them well, but you won’t feel passionate about them or you won’t look forward to working on them.

-Your turn!
-Have you faced the love-or-money quandry with a project?
+Have you faced the love-or-money question with a project?
 What did you do?
 Let us know in the comments below!

 Yes you are right about getting as much info about a project before you make the decision to dive in.
 But, I believe that would be the case with a money centric view.
 It is a ‘no brainer when it comes to deciding on a project/career that one is passionate about.